 Customer Profile: This is a customer for whom image is everything.
 They have the clothes, car, and company to prove that they are the best at what they do.
 These prospects are looking for ways that will keep their organization on top, in addition to maintaining the image that is so intimidating to other competitors.

-Strategy: This is a company who wants your best and brightest ideas, but also who will take time to vet every one.
+Strategy: This is a company that wants your best and brightest ideas, but also that will take time to vet everyone.
 Make sure that your newest products and services are brought to them first, as they may take longer than others to make a final decision.
 Focus your pitch on the future, and how this product or service will help them maintain their competitive edge.

-Pitch: “I haven’t sold anyone this package, because I wanted to give you the first look.
+“I haven’t sold anyone this package because I wanted to give you the first look.
 No one in our market has even seen this yet, and it will make the other guys look like they’re stuck in the stone ages.”

 As your organization comes closer to really understanding the main emotional motivations that drive its customers, you will be more likely to respond to their needs with your products.
 Spend more time listening to and understanding what best motivates your prospects to buy.
 You’ll be able to develop the perfect emotional pitch that will hit their hot buttons and motivate them to act now.